binary-scenery/ShortHandCSS/README.md

-common.css
+shorthand.css
 ==========

-Commonly used, universal CSS classes
+Commonly used CSS functionality written in shorthand